California State Route 9: History

 SR 9 was created from several previously constructed roads.
-One of these was a toll road built in 1848 by Martin McCarty.
+One of these was a toll road built in 1848 by Martin McCarty, from near the Santa Cruz Mountains summit to Saratoga.
+The section from Santa Cruz to Felton also operated as a toll road, from its construction in 1860 to 1872.
+The Toll House, built in 1867, remains next to the highway.

 In 1913, the road from Saratoga Gap southwest to Big Basin Redwoods State Park via the present SR 9 and SR 236 was added to the state highway system; it became Route 42 (an unsigned designation) in 1917.
 Although this highway connected to Route 44, the remainder of present SR 236, the only connection to the continuous state highway system was with the Skyline Boulevard (Route 55, now SR 35) at Saratoga Gap.
 This changed in 1933, when Route 42 was extended east from the gap to Route 5 (SR 17) in Los Gatos, and a new Route 116 was created, running south from Route 42 at Waterman Gap (about halfway between Saratoga Gap and the park) to Santa Cruz, intersecting the end of Route 44 at Boulder Creek.